Oh to be able to stop and smell the roses – and not need to plant and care for them as well!

 Buying roses in Perth

-There are hundreds of roses available to us in Perth, and you can find an excellent catalogue of roses here from the Melville Nursery in the Hills.
+There are hundreds of roses available to us in Perth, and you can find an excellent catalogue of roses from the Melville Nursery in the Hills or any other specialised rose nurseries in Perth.

 Be cautious when buying cheap roses as they are often grafted onto rootstocks which will not survive in Perth – make sure you buy cultivars which have been budded onto Rosa fortuneana rootstock.
 The most common ‘cheap’ rootstock is called ‘Dr Huey’ which is usually brought in from South Australia.